arnereabel/machine-learning_lin_reg_from_scratch/README.md

 # machine-learning_lin_reg_from_scratch

+We can measure how well a line fits by measuring loss.
+The goal of linear regression is to minimize loss.
+To find the line of best fit, we try to find the b value (intercept) and the m value (slope) that minimize loss.
+Convergence refers to when the parameters stop changing with each iteration.
+Learning rate refers to how much the parameters are changed on each iteration.
+We can use Scikit-learn’s LinearRegression() model to perform linear regression on a set of points.

 Introduction to Linear Regression
 The purpose of machine learning is often to create a model that explains some real-world data, so that we can predict what may happen next, with different inputs.